 Neither has David Nugent.
-The comparison between the two men is, of course, ridiculous but there was a moment in Saturday's match at Stamford Bridge which evoked memories of Courtois' most iconic save to date.
+The comparison between the two men is of course ridiculous, but there was a moment in Saturday’s match at Stamford Bridge which evoked memories of Courtois’ most iconic save to date.

-In the 54th minute, with the game still 0-0, Leicester City broke swiftly from a Chelsea corner and Riyad Mahraz found Nugent 40 yards out with only the Blues keeper between him and a famous goal.
+In the 54th minute, with the game still 0-0, Leicester City broke swiftly from a Chelsea corner and Riyad Mahraz found Nugent 40 yards out with only the Blues goalkeeper between him and a famous goal.
 Rather than commit himself, Courtois nervelessly closed the distance and narrowed the angles before deflecting the shot wide.
-Stamford Bridge roared in approval and the body language of the visiting players, impressively unperturbed up to that point, suggested that they thought their best chance had gone.
+Stamford Bridge roared in approval and the body language of the visiting players, impressively unperturbed up to that point, suggested they thought their best chance had gone.

 It is often said that football is a game of moments.
 This is particularly true of goalkeepers and strikers who, unlike defenders or midfielders, are not generally judged on distances run, passes completed or interceptions made.
 Their reputations, good or bad, are forged by their decisive contributions, whether crucial saves or goals or costly mistakes.

 Petr Cech understands this reality better than most.
-The 32-year-old has always been mentally prepared for decisive moments and it is a quality which has helped him establish himself as the greatest goalkeeper in Chelsea's history, as well as a stalwart of the club's golden era.
+The 32-year-old has always been mentally prepared for decisive moments, and it is a quality which has helped him establish himself as the greatest goalkeeper in Chelsea’s history, as well as a stalwart of the club’s golden era.

 Unfortunately for Cech, however, Courtois understands it too.
-His incredible achievements on loan with Atletico Madrid are testament to this fact and, despite having only a handful of significant saves to make against Burnley and Leicester, he has only impressed in a situation which would have seen any mistakes used as cause to question the wisdom of Mourinho's biggest decision of the summer.
+His incredible achievements on loan with Atletico Madrid are testament to this fact and, despite having only a handful of significant saves to make against Burnley and Leicester City, he has only impressed in a situation which would have seen any mistakes used as cause to question the wisdom of Mourinho’s biggest decision of the summer.

 Given Cech’s enduring ability, there is probably no goalkeeper in the world under more pressure than Courtois at this moment.
 Yet the 22-year-old betrays no sign of nerves on the pitch, commanding his area faultlessly behind unfamiliar defenders and intimidating strikers with his sheer presence.

-Many greater tests and opponents await, of course, but should Courtois maintain this level it is impossible to see a future for Cech at Stamford Bridge, despite Mourinho's recent public insistences to the contrary.
-The Portuguese, though, accepts that he can leave if an offer comes in and Goal understands that Paris Saint-Germain are ready to make the first move.
+Many greater tests and opponents await, of course, but should Courtois maintain this level it is impossible to see a future for Cech at Stamford Bridge, despite Mourinho’s recent public insistences to the contrary.